psairam/nuage-ospdirector/Documentation/5.4.1/README.rst

     openstack baremetal node set --property capabilities='profile:computeovrs,boot_option:local' <node-uuid>

-:Step 3: Add the count and flavor for ComputeSriov Role in the ``node-info.yaml`` file.
+:Step 3: Add the count and flavor for ComputeOvrs Role in the ``node-info.yaml`` file.
 The following example shows how to create a deployment with one Controller node and two Offload VRS Compute nodes:

 ::